 That turned into a mess.
 Comparing my success with others made me feel awful about the little things that used to bring me joy.
 A happy comment there.
 A boost in traffic there.
 A random mention by another blogger.
-After comparing BuLL to other better sites, I no longer found excitement in the little things.
+After comparing BuLL to other better, bigger sites, I no longer found excitement in the little things.

 After suffering a few rounds of growth and all the comparison vomits, I had enough.
 I sent a survey to my subscribers, learned more about writing and storytelling, and refocused.

-It has been a handy version of free therapy.
+By forcing subscribers to read my saving and exploring stories it has been a handy version of free therapy.